 To send event data to PostgreSQL, you first need to add it as a destination in RudderStack and connect it to your data source.
 Once the destination is enabled, events will automatically start flowing to PostgreSQL via RudderStack.

 To configure PostgreSQL as a destination in RudderStack, follow these steps:

-- Password: Enter the password you set for the above user.
+SSH Port: Enter the port for the above host.